Kaizhongmu/LLM-Project/data/README.md

 # Data Description

-The original data is in **[lxb-wz2c-m46p (1).xlsx](./lxb-wz2c-m46p%20(1).xlsx)**.
+The original data is in **[lxb-wz2c-m46p (1).xlsx](./Original data.xlsx)**.
 Excluding the first 100 rows, we randomly selected 100 entries from the remaining data using a seed of 2025.
-Based on this sample of 100 entries, we reviewed each comment and, according to the ground truth, recorded the relevant information into **[fill_sample.csv](./fill_sample.csv)**.
+Based on this sample of 100 entries, we reviewed each comment and, according to the ground truth, recorded the relevant information into **[fill_sample.csv](./data.csv)**.
 The provide the R code to randomly select 100 entries from the original Excel file.

 ## Variables in `fill_sample.csv`